 Mars is the fourth planet from the Sun and often described as the Red Planet, and is currently the only planet who’s surface can be viewed in detail from Earth.
-Around 4 billion years ago Mars has a molten core just like the Earth and was originally formed by the same process as the Earth.
+Around 4 billion years ago Mars had a molten core just like the Earth and was originally formed by the same process as the Earth.

 Mars orbits the Sun every 687 Earth days and a Martian day is around 30 minutes longer than that of Earth’s.
-During Mars’s Winter temperature on the Red Planet can drop as low as -88 °C. Earth is approximately 9 times bigger than Mars.
+During Mars’s Winter temperature on the Red Planet can drop as low as -88 ?C. Earth is approximately 9 times bigger than Mars.